A set of master variables for the two-star random graph: The dense regime: subleading corrections

 In the previous section, we computed $S$ up to the order $O(1)$, and then the free energy is computed up to the order $O(N)$, since $S$ enters the expression for $Z$ as $e^{NS}$ and one has to take a logarithm of $Z$.
 In order to compute the next correction, which is the nonextensive contribution to the free energy of order $O(1)$, one correspondingly has to compute $S$ up to the order $O(1/N)$.
 To do so, with the above notation, we rewrite (\ref{Seff}) as

 We expand the denominator in the integrand as

 and, keeping in mind that $X_J\sim N$, expand the integrand up to order $1/N$.
-Importantly, terms involving $\varphi \sqrt{N}$ in the exponent cancel out because of our choice of $\phi_0$ and $X_J$, and one is left with the following Gaussian integral (where we omit odd powers of $\varphi$ that would, in any case, integrate to 0): \beq
+Importantly, terms involving $\varphi \sqrt{N}$ in the exponent cancel out because of our choice of $\phi_0$ and $X_J$, and one is left with the following Gaussian integral (where we omit odd powers of $\varphi$, which integrate to 0): \beq

 \eeq We will often encounter the following sums, for which we introduce explicit notation: \beq \s_n \equiv\sum_{J=1}^{\infty} c_J^2 J^{n+1}= \sum \frac{(-1)^{J+1}}{J}\left(\frac{\phi_0}{1-\phi_0}\right)^{\!\!
 J}J^n = \left(x\frac{d}{dx}\right)^{\!\! n}\log(1+x)\bigg|_{x=\frac{\phi_0}{1-\phi_0}}. \eeq Evaluating the $\ph$-integral in (\ref{phintexpand}) then yields \beq \eeq Raising this expression to the power of $N$, so as to substitute it in (\ref{Zx}), and making use of $(1+x/N)^N \sim e^x$ at large $N$, we arrive at